arosenfeld/immunedb/README.md

 # Documentation
 Installation and usage instructions can be found at [immunedb.com](http://immunedb.com)

+# Support
+Basic questions regarding installing and running ImmuneDB can be emailed to aaron.rosenfeld@pennmedicine.upenn.edu.
+Bugs and feature requests should be submitted as [Issues](https://github.com/arosenfeld/immunedb/issues).
+I try to respond to both within 2 business days if possible.

 # Citing
 If you use ImmuneDB, please cite the tool as: